CSGOrock/s1mple-vs-fREAKAZOID-ft-Stewie2k/README.md

 `fREAKAZOID` continues with insults:

-    (voice) fREAKAZOID: You don't you have real life friends, do you?
+    (voice) fREAKAZOID: You don't have real life friends, do you?
     (voice) s1mple: Yeah, I have [???] fiends as well.
     (voice) fREAKAZOID: [???]
 Hit the soft spot, dude.
     (voice) SileNt: HAHAhhaha